andrelbourgeois/park-my-bike/report.md

 Decisions regarding the processing of these images are as follows:
 - Greyscaling; The FOMO model used currently only accepts greyscaled images and greyscaling simplifies the alogrithm and reduces computational requirements (Kanan & Cottrell, 2012) by reducing colour variable down to a single number between 0 - 255.
-- Squaring; The FOMO model used currently only accepts square images and
+- Squaring; The FOMO model used currently only accepts square images and it was a common standard dimension within all of the research I conducted as many model topologies require square input images (Isahit, 2022).
-- Tiling
+- Tiling; Allowed me to artificially increase the size of the dataset by augmenting these images.

 ## Model
 This is a Deep Learning project!
 What model architecture did you use?
 Did you try different ones?
 Why did you choose the ones you did?